 Miriam Warren is Vice President at DCI Group where she counsels corporate clients and manages international campaigns with extensive knowledge and expertise in issue advocacy and strategic communication.
-Her experience at the firm has focused on the development and execution of full service public affairs campaigns involving strategic communications, federal legislative affairs, coalition building, and international policy.
+Her experience at the firm has focused on the development and execution of full service public affairs campaigns involving federal legislative affairs, coalition building, international policy, and digital communications.

 Prior to joining DCI Group in 2006, Miriam worked on Capitol Hill serving as a legislative assistant for Congressman Gene Taylor (MS), where following Hurricane Katrina she managed on-sight crisis communication and recovery and operated the Gulf Coast satellite district office.
 On the ground, she assisted local communities in the utilization of federal disaster assistance programs and expedited delivery of emergency housing and critical-needs for constituents.
 Miriam also worked on two U.S. presidential campaigns.
 Prior to that, she had internships at several non-profit organizations.

-Miriam graduated with honors from Loyola University in New Orleans, earned a Masters of Policy Management from Georgetown University, and studied at Freie Universitat in Berlin, Germany.
+Miriam graduated with honors from Loyola University in New Orleans, earned a Master of Policy Management from Georgetown University, and studied at Freie Universitat in Berlin, Germany.
 She has helped the Alzheimer’s Association raise funds and awareness for more than a decade.
-In 2014 Miriam also helped launch Georgetown University’s Beeck Center for Social Impact & Innovation.
-Previously based in Brussels, Belgium, where she helped establish DCI Group’s European office, Miriam now resides in Washington, DC.
+In 2014, Miriam also helped launch Georgetown University’s Beeck Center for Social Impact & Innovation.
+Previously based in Brussels, Belgium, where she helped establish DCI Group’s European office, Miriam now resides in Washington, D.C.